lelekann/back-for-wail-/README.md

 During the task, I tried not to use third-party libraries.
 I used the capabilities of nestjs and apollo.

-If I had more time, I would have improved the frontend part(the Login component contains too much logic that needs to be taken out), and also figured out better with the JWT token.
-Currently jwtService.decode() does not return an error even if token is null :(
+If I had more time, I would have improved the frontend part(the Login component contains too much logic that needs to be taken out), added Database and also figured out better with the JWT token.
+Currently jwtService.decode() does not return an error even if token is null :( and

 Implemented features:
 1. Create a new user
 2. Added authorization with jwt
 3. To login(if login is success - you receive JWT and navigate to the user list)
 4. If you are logged in as admin - you see a list of users with id, username and role
-5. If you are not an admin - you see a list of users (only username)
+5. If you are not an admin - you see a list of users (only username).

 <p align="center">